Dust Mite Bites Symptoms – How Bad Can They Get

 No, Dust Mites Don’t Bite

-While it can be true that you have been sleeping with an army of dust mites, the rashes on your hand are not symptoms of dust mite bites.
+While it can be true that you have been sleeping with an army of dust mites, the bite marks on your hand are not symptoms of dust mite bites.
 Whatever they may do, dust mites don’t bite or feast on human flesh.

 Here are some quick but accurate facts about dust mites.